 • have diabetes or another chronic medical condition;

-• are under 18 years old or 80 years old or more.
+• are under 18 or 80 years old and older.

-Even if you don’t fall into any of these categories, you will need to plan your Warrior Diet carefully to make sure you’re getting enough nutrients and not neglecting anything your body needs.
+Even if you don’t fall into any of these categories, you will need to plan your Warrior Diet carefully (with the support and advice of your healthcare team) to make sure you’re getting enough nutrients and not neglecting anything your body needs.

 Pros and cons of the Warrior diet